intel-lab-lkp/linux/Documentation/networking/devlink/bnxt.rst

      - Generic Routing Encapsulation (GRE) version check will be enabled in the device.
 If disabled, the device will skip the version check for incoming packets.
+   * - ``ptp_tx_timeout``
+     - u32
+     - Runtime
+     - PTP Transmit timestamp timeout value in milliseconds.
+The default value is 1000 and the maximum value is 5000.
+Use a higher value on a busy network to prevent timeout retrieving the PTP Transmit timestamp.

 Info versions
 =============